SebastianKyle/Image-Recovery/README.md

 ## Experimental Results
 - Computed metrics (ISNR, PSNR) and other informations will be provided (printed) in terminal window used to run the application.

 - For experimental purpose, it is assumed that the original undegraded image is available since one can produce its degraded version using this application.
-However, if you want to try with abitrarily degraded image and the undegraded one is unavailable, source image path can be provided with a random image so long as the degraded image path is correct.
+However, if you want to try with arbitrarily degraded image and the undegraded one is unavailable, source image path can be provided with a random image so long as the degraded image path is correct.

 - Least Squares